HelloLingC/SNI-Fetch/README_EN.md

 # Reality SNI Fetch Script

-Easily find available SNIs for Reality
+Quickly find multiple SNI within the same AS for Reality

 Domains selected by this script:
 - Is under the same AS with the target IP (Ensure IP simularity)